 Why Choose Economics as an Optional in UPSC?

-If you have a background in Economics, Statistics, or Mathematics, then you have a natural advantage in this subject.
-Hence, your ability to interpret data, analyze trends, and apply technical concepts helps you tackle questions effectively.
+Candidates with a background in Economics, Statistics, or Mathematics have a natural advantage in this subject.
+Coupled with their ability to interpret data, analyze trends, and apply technical concepts, helps them tackle questions effectively.
 However, even candidates without a formal economics background can do well with the right preparation strategy.`

-1. Overlap with General Studies: Firstly, UPSC mains candidates benefit from the overlap between Economics and General Studies III.
+1. Overlap with General Studies: Firstly, it is beneficial as it overlaps with General Studies III.

-2. Scoring Potential: Prior to the availability of materials, the subject has a high scoring potential.
+2. Scoring Potential: Second, prior to findings indicate that, with enough preparation, the subject has a high scoring potential.

-3. Conceptual: The subject doesn’t require a lot of memorisation because it is based on concepts and reasoning.
-Because of this, many applicants choose to take economics as an elective.
+3. Conceptual: In addition, the subject doesn’t require a lot of memorization as it is completely based on concepts and reasoning.
+Because of this, many applicants choose to take economics as an optional subject.

-4. Professional Development: Knowledge of economics will undoubtedly help with future professional development, even outside of the civil service.
+4. Professional Development: Fourth, knowledge of economics will undoubtedly help with future professional development, even outside of the civil service.

-5. Making Policies: Moreover, understanding economics will enable civil workers to make better decisions in the future.
+5. Making Policies: Moreover, if you understand economics, it will enable you as an aspirant or civil servant to make better decisions in the future.

-6. Versatility: Another key point is that economics is a broad subject that can be used in many different situations.
+6. Versatility: Lastly, economics is a broad subject that can be used in many different situations.
 Because of this diversity, a candidate can have a comprehensive understanding of the subject.

 Overview of the UPSC Economics Optional Syllabus

-On balance, there will be two papers in the UPSC Economics Optional Syllabus.
-Further, each paper of the UPSC syllabus Economics optional would be of 250 marks, totalling 500 marks.
+Furthermore, there are two papers in the UPSC Economics Optional Syllabus.
+Particularly, each paper of the UPSC syllabus Economics optional would be of 250 marks, totalling 500 marks.
 Accordingly, the time allowed for attempting each of them will be three hours.
-In addition, there is no negative marking.
+Then again, there is no negative marking.

 Paper 1 of the Economics optional deals with the core concepts of economics, such as: